 Major players are spending billions building out huge data centers to take all kinds of computing out of the corporate data center and place it in the cloud.
-Efforts include Sun's Network.com grid, IBM's Cloud Labs, Amazon's EC2 (Elastic Computing Cloud), Google's App Engine, Microsoft's Azure, and Salesforce.com's Force.com.
 While cloud vendors typically host your software on their systems, many of these vendors also offer additional tools to help in creating and hosting apps in the cloud.
-Salesforce.com offers Force.com, which includes not only a hardware cloud but also several cloud-supporting tools, including a programming environment (IDE) to write applications specifically tailored for Web-based delivery.
-Google's App Engine offers developers a database product called Big Table, while Amazon offers one called Amazon DB.
-Traditional software firms like Oracle are also making their products available to developers through various cloud initiatives.
+Salesforce.com offers Force.com, which includes not only a hardware cloud but also several cloud-supporting tools, such as a programming environment (IDE) to write applications specifically tailored for Web-based delivery.
+Google's App Engine offers developers several tools, including a database product called Big Table.
+And Microsoft offers a competing product-Windows Azure that runs the SQL Azure database.
+These efforts are often described by the phrase platform as a service (PaaS) since the cloud vendor provides a more complete platform (e.g., hosting